kayasky/smokesavr/README.md

 smokesavr
 =========

-App to find cheap prices of certain commodities.
+[Ionic](http://ionicframework.com) based App to find cheap prices of certain commodities.
+Data is pulled from [Parse.com](www.parse.com) and made available via AngularJS on the FE.